 How Much is Our Retainer Fee?

 Retainer fees range from $2,500 to $50,000, depending on the lawyer selected and the complexity of the case.
-Most retainer amounts will range from $5,00 to $15,000.
-In many cases you will need to come up with more funds during the case, if it is a high conflict and complexity case.
+The majority of retainers required range from $5,00 to $15,000.
+In many cases you will need to replenish your retainer, especially in high conflict and/or complex cases.

 - whether there are children involved in the suit;